dropbox/djinni/README.md

 We at Dropbox use Djinni to interface cross-platform C++ library code with platform-specific Java and Objective-C on Android and iOS.

 We announced Djinni at CppCon 2014.
-See the slides here: https://bit.ly/djinnitalk Video coming soon!
+Access the slides from https://bit.ly/djinnitalk and video from https://www.youtube.com/watch?v=ZcBtF-JWJhM

 ## Main Features
 - Generates parallel C++, Java and Objective-C type definitions from a single interface